9 September 2022

 The Digital Archives summer school is directed at staff members of film-related archives and will be held in English.

 The summer school "Digital Archives.
-Data Literacy and Presentation strategies in Audiovisual Archives" is a 5-day, practice-oriented educational offer directed at staff members of audiovisual archives who would like to enhance their knowledge about digital environments and processes.
+Data Literacy and Presentation Strategies in Audiovisual Archives" is a 5-day, practice-oriented course aimed at people working in audiovisual archives as well as at everyone else who is interested in enhancing their knowledge about digital environments and processes related to digital archives.

 Early Bird before April 30, 2021: 1115,- EUR